csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 #### Q12.
 How does your project fit within the overall product from the partner?
 The software we are developing is the whole product that is requested by our partner.
 The product is a step of the organisation's movement to educate people about global food supply.
 Our team will make it using Unity based on EWB's expectations and there is also room for creativity beyond them.

-Fidel Labit from EWB will provide us with more information, such as more information on their Green Revolution workshop and some basic mockups/flowcharts describing the "flow" of the app.
+Fidel Labit from EWB has provided us with more information, such as more details on their Green Revolution workshop and some basic mockups/flowcharts describing the "flow" of the app.